ivanov/bipython/README.md

         [ ] would also be nice to get local completion in the case of long input cells

-    [ ] MUSTFIX: up/down arrow keys for history don't work yet.
+    [x] MUSTFIX: up/down arrow keys for history don't work yet.

-        [ ] maybe i should hook into interp and just turn that into a no-op, that way i can keep the current (cheap) history as is?
+        [x] maybe i should hook into interp and just turn that into a no-op, that way i can keep the current (cheap) history as is?

+        [ ] make history work *across* sessions, not just current one

+        [ ] make multiline history work

         [ ] handle History.enabled = False case gracefully as well

-    [ ] MUSTFIX: Python 3 compatability (all of my dependencies meet them)
+    [x] MUSTFIX: Python 3 compatability (all of my dependencies meet them)

     [ ] see if I can put in workaround for stable bpython
-        - v0.12 works, so says Anthony
+        - v0.12 works, so says Anthony ( though cheap history won't work there)
         - can I also make 0.11-1.1 work? (that's what Ubuntu 13.10 shipped)

-    [ ] need to release today!

     [ ] implement Rewind feature

-    [ ] next(<tab><tab> keeps repeating the docstring)
+    [x] next(<tab><tab> keeps repeating the docstring)

     [x] got monospaced theme picked out for pelican

-    [ ] insert "fork me on github" overlay there.
+    [x] insert "fork me on github" overlay there.

     [x] colorize in and out prompts

-    [ ] re-colorize the blue docstring stuff - make it magenta
+    [x] re-colorize the blue docstring stuff - make it green

     [x] only show docstring in tooltip